jinju2828/jinju2828/README.md

 ### WELCOME TO MY GITHUB 👋

 Hi eveyone!
 I'm Jinju (she/her), originally from Korea - which part of Korea, North or South?
 The answer is West.
-<br />I'm located in SF bay area now.:warning:
+<br />I'm located in SF bay area now.😊

 ### 🧑🏻‍💻 Tech